 This is not that unusual with previously divided estates; looking north to the communes of the Pauillac and St Julien, although some grand names such as Château Pichon-Baron and Château Pichon-Lalande do have similarly grand residences, this is not true of all such famous estates.
 Some that do not include the Léoville properties; there is a conglomeration of unprepossessing buildings for Château Léoville-Las-Cases and Château Léoville-Poyferré, with no obvious point at which one ‘château‘ ends and another begins (although to be fair both have buildings across the road which have a slightly grander feel), but Château Léoville-Barton has nothing that could be described as a château at all.
 The disparate offspring of the once expansive Doisy estate have a similarly understated appearance, certainly more akin to the Léovilles than the Pichons.

 By the early 19th century the estate was recognised as one of the leading vineyards of Barsac, along with Château Coutet and Château Climens, when it was recorded as such in André Jullien’s Topographie de Tous les Vignobles Connus (published 1816).
-By this time it seemed to be under joint ownership, according to Clive Coates writing in Grands Vins (University of California Press, 1995), the proprietors being the Védrines and Dubosq families.
+By this time it seemed to be under joint ownership, the proprietors being the Védrines and Dubosq families.
 Perhaps this arrangement was the result of a marriage?
 The records, unfortunately, do not make it clear.